ankitjamuar/flutter_dynamic_localization/README.md

 ## Getting Started

 Ths repo can act as a boiler plate for Flutter Localisation.
-Create Multilinguap app taking this as a base.
+Create Multilingual app taking this as a base.

+Add Flutter Intl and add arb files as number of language to be supported.
+Use ChangeNotifier to publish changes to registered widget about change in Locale.

 ![Alt Text](https://raw.githubusercontent.com/ankitjamuar/flutter_dynamic_localization/master/gifapp.gif)